karanbhandarkar/TwitterBotDetection/docs/intro-and-eda.md

 ### Key Features

 Based on the EDA, a new dataset is created with only features deemed significant through plotting.
-These features are engineering from our initial set of features as:<BR>
+These features are engineering from our initial set of features as:
-&emsp;a.
-Ratio of Friends Count to Followers Count <BR>
+- Ratio of Friends Count to Followers Count
-&emsp;b.
-List Counts of Bots and Non-Bots <BR>
+- List Counts of Bots and Non-Bots
-&emsp;c.
-Verified Status of Bots and Non-Bots <BR>
+- Verified Status of Bots and Non-Bots
-&emsp;d.
-Tweets per Day <BR>
+- Tweets per Day
-&emsp;e.
-Default Profile <BR>
+- Default Profile
-&emsp;f.
-Statuses <BR>
+- Statuses

 We check for any obvious correlation and then proceed.